 These blue or purple veins have a bulging and gnarled appearance.
 They most commonly develop in the legs or the feet.
 The Mayo Clinic notes that they are capable of causing far more serious problems that the cosmetic issues associated with them.

 One common complaint is pain that worsens after standing or sitting for an extended period.
 Some patients experience a sensation of heaviness or aching in the legs, itching around one or more veins, bleeding from a vessel, discolored skin, and/or inflammation around the ankle.
-Burning, muscle cramps, swelling, and throbbing in the lower legs are also typical symptoms.
+Burning, muscle cramps, swelling, and throbbing in the lower legs are typical symptoms.

 Without effective vein treatments, patients might suffer a number of significant health complications: